endail/ExpandingArray/README.md

 # ExpandingArray

-A lightweight dynamically allocating and deallocating template array.
+A lightweight template array.
 I use this with the Arduino platform.

 ```c++
 //ExpandingArray can take two template parameters